Massachusetts Institute of Technology

 Enhancement of life and learning

-Three departments will be headquartered in the new addition: EAPS, the Institute’s academic home for fundamental scientific study of the Earth, its climate system, and the origins and evolution of planets; MIT’s Environmental Solutions Initiative (ESI), a campus-wide effort to foster interdisciplinary education programs and innovation in the domains of climate science and earth systems, urban infrastructure, and sustainability; and the MIT-WHOI Joint Program, one of the world’s most prestigious graduate degree programs in oceanography and applied marine science and engineering.
+Together, the Moghadam and Green Buildings provide enhanced opportunities for interdisciplinary research and the cross-pollination of ideas by bringing together EAPS (the Institute’s academic home for fundamental scientific study of the Earth, its climate system, and the origins and evolution of planets), ESI (a campus-wide effort to foster interdisciplinary education programs and innovation in the domains of climate science and earth systems, urban infrastructure, and sustainability), and the MIT-WHOI Joint Program (one of the world’s most prestigious graduate degree programs in oceanography and applied marine science and engineering).
+As a dynamic nexus of climate research, environmental innovation, and academic programs on campus, the complex is designed to help draw top faculty and students to MIT.

 Image credits